souraj93/React-Custom-Dynamic-Table/README.md

         value: null, // please send value as null initially
         dateFormat: "dd/MM/yyyy" // please use appropriate date format used in react-datepicker }
-    } // configuaration for normal text with the key wrapped within an object (only a single object wrapper), for this you have to pass populate as true, also filter with date is available
+    } // configuration for normal text with the key wrapped within an object (only a single object wrapper), for this you have to pass populate as true, also filter with date is available
   }
 ```